 Christmas music — especially the bland secular songs — is all around us during this time of year.
 But do you ever stop to listen and actually focus on the lyrics?
-To be sure, while “Frosty the Snowman” and “Rudolf the Red-Nosed Reindeer” may be catchy for some, the lyrics are less than edifying.
+To be sure, while “Frosty the Snowman” and “Rudolph the Red-Nosed Reindeer” may be catchy for some, the lyrics are less than edifying.
 But the powerful songs and hymns of Christmas are worth a closer look.
 They convey something important to all of us.
 Look at “O come, O come, Emmanuel,” for example.
 The first verse declares,

 “O come, O come, Emmanuel

 Rejoice!
 Rejoice!
 Emmanuel